About Game Center

 Your game must disable all Game Center features when there is not an authenticated player.

-Leaderboards Require Your Game To Have A Scoring Mechanism
+Leaderboards Require Your Game to Have a Scoring Mechanism

 Leaderboards allow your game to post scores to the Game Center service.
 Players can view these scores by viewing a leaderboard in the Game Center app, but your game can also display the standard leaderboard interface with just a few lines of code.
 Or, if you'd rather customize the appearance of a leaderboard, your game can download the raw score data.
 You can create multiple leaderboards for your game and customize each with your game’s scoring mechanisms.

-Achievements Require Your Game To Measure Player’s Progress
+Achievements Require Your Game to Measure Player’s Progress

 An achievement is a specific goal that the player accomplishes within your game, such as “Find 10 gold coins” or “Capture the flag in less than 30 seconds”.
 As with leaderboards, a player views achievements within the Game Center app or in your game.
 Within the Game Center app, players can compare earned achievements with those earned by friends.
 Within your game, you can choose to display the standard user interface or you can download the raw data to create your own custom interface.

-Challenges Allow Players To Challenge Each Other
+Challenges Allow Players to Challenge Each Other

 A challenge is sent from one player to another.
 Each challenge is a specific goal that the challenged player must complete.
 When a challenge is completed, both the challenger and the challenged player are notified.
 Challenges are automatically provided in any game that supports either leaderboards or achievements.
-However, you can also go the extra step of implementing customized support for challenges directly in your game.
+However, you can also take the extra step of implementing customized support for challenges directly in your game.